cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 | slash | CryptoLab would create an event when a validator is slashed. |
 | all inactive | CryptoLab would create an event when all nominated validators are inactive in an era. |

-The CryptoLab would keep the events for 84 days.
+The CryptoLab would keep the events for 84 days (改成 eras?).

 ### Telegram Bots for nominators